-Lunar New Year Celebration occurs January 20 – February 5, 2017 at Disney California Adventure, and celebrates Chinese, Korean and Vietnamese cultural traditions.
+Lunar New Year Celebration occurs January 26 through February 18, 2018 at Disney California Adventure, and celebrates Chinese, Korean and Vietnamese cultural traditions.
 This post offers some photos from the annual event, plus tips for visiting if you’re heading to the event this year or in the future.

 Culturally, Lunar New Year is a multi-day annual tradition that is the customary time to reflect on the past and step into a new life of hope, prosperity, and happiness.
 Much like ¡Viva Navidad!, which felt like an event straight out of circa-1982 EPCOT Center, Happy Lunar New Year also combines authentic culture with Disney fun.